 - The Grand Cafe

 Oxford alumni Lewis Carroll provides the inspiration for The Randolph Hotel’s restaurant, The Alice.
 Spearheaded by Executive Chef Rhys Grayson, the all-day eatery is seasonally driven, largely supported by local farmers.
 Alongside the restaurant sits The Snug, an intimate cocktail lounge with the spirit of a bohemian English library serving snacks and drinks from the main restaurant menu.
-Bringing together the Alice in Wonderland theme is illustrator John Broadley, who has created whimsical menu artwork for the hotel.
+Bringing together the Alice in Wonderland theme is illustrator John Broadley, who has created whimsical menu artwork, with current dishes including artichoke tagliatelle, chargrilled beef bavette, and harissa aubergine with fried chickpeas.
+There’s also an excellent afternoon tea, plus a slap-up Sunday roast.

 Address: The Randolph Hotel, Beaumont St, Oxford OX1 2LN

 Wilding is a lovely little restaurant and wine bar in Jericho.
 Its name comes from the practice of regenerating overworked land to return it to nature, an ethos that sits at the heart of the venue.
 Founder Kent Barker aims to create somewhere where wine and food are matched in an unpretentious and engaging way.
-Dominique Goltinger (ex-Bistrot Bruno Loubet) heads up the kitchen, which offers a seasonally-changing menu – think sweetcorn ribs with tahini dressing and chorizo and chickpea stew – with everything designed to pair well with wines from the 400-bottle strong list.
+Dominique Goltinger (ex-Bistrot Bruno Loubet) heads up the kitchen, which offers a seasonally-changing menu – currently that includes dishes like BBQ hen of the wood and baked crab rice – with everything designed to pair well with wines from the 400-bottle strong list.
 Dine in the large indoor dining room, or go al fresco on the 60-cover garden terrace.

 Address: 11-12 Little Clarendon St, Oxford OX1 2HP